AWSary/AWSary-iOS/readme.md

 You can open issues with ideas for features or bugs on the [GitHub repo](https://github.com/tigpt/awsary-ios).

-You can beta test the [TestFlight](https://testflight.apple.com/join/V29zWbIF) version while it's not on the AppStore.
+You can find the app on [AppStore](https://apps.apple.com/us/app/awsary-aws-dictionary/id1634871091?uo=2)

 Thanks for your interest in AWSary.com let's help more people learn about AWS.